johnpaulsolo/one-page-challenge/README.md

 **Specifications**

-  ·  Build a responsive page without the use of any framework.
+  ·  Build a responsive page without the use of any CSS & Javascript framework/libraries.

   · The page must contain a title bar, a navigation bar, and a hero banner.
 The page should not be scrollable.